MugishaU/quizzo/README.md

 - In new repo run `npm install`
 - In new repo run `npm start`

-## Daily Standups
+## Known Bugs

-### Monday
-Everyone had a chill weekend, Lookings forward to quiz

-Notes:
-- Add "Leading player name" toggle option to bottom of screen later on
-- Add regular "Pub Quiz" functionality later
-- Add option to globally choose number of questions for quiz
-- Add option to review quiz and display questions and answers
+- Not optimised for mobile devices
+- If the there aren't enough questions for a chosen topic in the external API database, quiz crashes without informing user and requires restarting from home page